CARTAvis/carta-frontend/docs_website/docs/contributing/documentation-guidelines.md

 npm run serve
 ```

+Please note that the search feature is only available in production builds.

 ## Writing documentation pages

 The "Docs" pages and the "API/Overview" page are generated from markdown files in the `docs/` and `api/` directories.
 Simply edit these directories to modify the content or add new pages.